Giancarlo Stanton Player Props: Yankees vs. Rockies

 Giancarlo Stanton At The Plate

-- He has homered in 21.4% of his games this year, and 6% of his trips to the plate.
+- He has gone deep in 23.3% of his games this season, and 6.4% of his plate appearances.

-- In 16 games this year (38.1%), Stanton has picked up an RBI, and in seven of those games (16.7%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 39.5% of his games this season, Stanton has driven in at least one run.
+In eight of those games (18.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- In 15 of 42 games this year, he has scored, and three of those games included multiple runs.
+- In 16 of 43 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.